secops-gthub/Eventlog_Visualizer/README.md

 A high-fidelity security analysis tool that reconstructs Windows event logs into a hierarchical, EDR-style process tree.
 This version features an enhanced Universal Parsing Engine that correctly decodes complex Windows Security attributes and supports cumulative loading to merge live logs and forensic files into a single unified timeline.
 🚀 Key Features

-    Universal Property Mapping (New): Uses advanced XML-based parsing to correctly extract "Named" properties (like TargetUserName, IpAddress, and CommandLine) that are often blank or incorrectly parsed in standard Security and Sysmon logs.
+    Universal Property Mapping: Uses advanced XML-based parsing to correctly extract "Named" properties (like TargetUserName, IpAddress, and CommandLine) that are often blank or incorrectly parsed in standard Security and Sysmon log views.

+    Performance-Optimized HTML Export (New): High-speed report generation engine using StringBuilder to prevent the application from becoming non-responsive when exporting or opening large datasets in the browser.

+    Full Date Range Filtering (New): Ability to filter merged datasets by specific start and end dates—essential when manually adding older .evtx or .xml logs that fall outside the initial 24-hour live lookback.

     Multi-Source Ingestion: Combines data from: